 The number of couples included in the pool of approved local adoptive applicants is limited.
-FACS aims to have a pool of approved applicants of varying backgrounds and characteristics to enable us to meet the various needs of the children for whom adoption is being considered.
+DCJ aims to have a pool of approved applicants of varying backgrounds and characteristics to enable us to meet the various needs of the children for whom adoption is being considered.

 See adoption process for adoptive applicants for more information about the costs, criteria for prospective adoptive parents and process.